 What is Diabetes?
 Diabetes is the name given to disorders in which the body has trouble regulating its blood glucose, or blood sugar levels.
-Diabetes is a leading cause of death and disability in the United States and affects over 20 million Americans.
-Appropriate and timely screening and treatment can significantly reduce the burden of diabetes.
+Diabetes is a very serious disease and is the leading cause of death and disability in the United States, affecting over 20 million Americans.
+If left untreated, diabetes can lead to heart disease, stroke, kidney disease, poor circulation, and blindness.
+Appropriate and timely screening, diagnosis and treatment can greatly reduce the health problems associated with untreated diabetes.

-- Leverage of information technology, such as disease-based patient registries and health maintenance.
+- use information technology, such as disease-based patient registries and health maintenance.

 For more information on Quality at Baystate Health

 For more information on Diabetes and Endocrinology at Baystate Health